-The Governance Group ensures that the Healthier Lives Challenge is on track to achieve its mission.
+The Healthier Lives Governance Group and Kāhui Māori oversees strategy development and risk management to ensure the Challenge is on track to achieve its mission.

-The Governance Group receives advice from:
+The Governance Group and Kāhui Māori receives advice from:

 Through his work he seeks to bridge local, indigenous and organisational perspectives, and help diverse groups work together to develop a shared understanding around goals, actions and indicators.

 Prior to developing his own consultancy and research practice in 2010, he worked for Landcare Research where he led the Collaborative Learning for Environmental Management group.
 A founding member of the Aotearoa New Zealand Evaluation Association, Dr Allen is currently a member of its Southern South Island Branch steering committee.
 He leads the Transitions to Sustainable Development network for the ESocSci – Engaged Social Science hub.
 He also developed and manages the Learning for Sustainability (LfS) website as an international clearinghouse for on-line resources around collaboration and innovation processes.
 He brings experience from working with a wide range of different end-user stakeholder sectors.

 Ngāti Ranginui, Ngai Te Rangi, Ngāti Pukenga, Ngāti Mutunga